jettronics/Homesystem/README.md

 * Smart Phone - A browser interface is provided by NodeRED
 * Remote Controller - A FM based controller to control the radio player on Central unit.

-With the MPD player running on Central unit a list of radio streaming provides can be selected.
+With the MPD (Music Player Daemon) player running on Central unit a list of radio streaming provides can be selected.
 For further technical details see Wiki page.
 ## Operation